What does the message “Unable to save data locally…” mean?

 - “What,” you exclaim?
 I don’t use that browser!!!
 Oh, but you do – Microsoft Word uses it to present Add-ins like Annotate PRO, Wikipedia, and any other app running inside Office.

 - If you can’t find IE11 check this Microsoft help article.

 - Go to Settings and then Internet options.

 - Click on the Advanced tab and scroll all the way to the bottom of the resulting list.

 - Find Enable DOM Storage (it’s 10 or 15 items from the bottom) and make sure it is checked.

 - Click OK and go back to Microsoft Word.

-- Close the Annotate PRO taskpane by clicking the ‘x’ in the top right corner (same row as Annotate PRO) in the screenshot showing the original message above).
+- Close the AP taskpane by clicking the ‘x’ in the top right corner (same row as Annotate PRO) in the screenshot showing the original message above).

 - Reopen Annotate PRO.
 The message should be gone and you should be able to proceed.

 If you’re still blocked from using Annotate PRO please make sure both Internet Explorer 11 and Microsoft Word are updated to their latest versions (which you may or may not be able to do, given institutional policies and controls), then contact us for help.
 We’ll jump on a screenshare and sort it out.